Diabetic Shock: Its Symptoms, Risk Factors And Management

 • Prevention

-Check blood sugar levels
+Check Blood Sugar levels

 The first step in managing diabetic shock is to check blood sugar levels.
 If the blood sugar level is below 70 mg/dL, this could indicate hypoglycemia.
 By monitoring it regularly, you can devise a better plan to optimize your sugar level.